ConstantCommentary® Vol. VII, No. 157, January 9, 2003

 When he appeared in the video the crowd went wild.

 "Uncle Jack!
 It's Uncle Jack, baby!"
 It was just about as good as a 40-yard run from scrimmage.
 We applauded and high-fived all around.
-Kenny L.'s mom, at first grateful for our rapt attention, gave us a look that seemed to say, "Hey, hey, hey.
+Kenny's mom, at first grateful for our rapt attention, gave us a look that seemed to say, "Hey, hey, hey.
 You're not supposed to like it that much.
 It's a Bat Mitzvah here."

 "Kenny's told us so much about Uncle Jack, he's almost part of the household here.
 If he walked through the door, we'd fix him a drink and then sit down and listen to his stories.
 He sounds like a great guy."

-Kenny L.'s mom seemed relieved by the explanation.
+Kenny's mom seemed relieved by the explanation.
 But then I went too far.

 "So, did you breast feed Kenny?
 Because you've got some great tits for an old broad.
 Hey, you're from New York, right?
 Want to spend some time naked in a California hot tub?
 It's not like the old man will ever know, right?
 A little bumppity-bump, baby?
 Gay Freddy doesn't like people fucking in his hot tub -- says it clogs up the pumps or something -- but he ain't around and when's the next time you're gonna get a shot at some young meat?
 Hey, come back.
 You didn't finish your Cosmopolitan."

 See?
 There ain't no cure.
+For MS or me or anything.

 * * *

 STANDARD DISCLAIMER: This column aims to be funny.
 If you can read anything else into it, you're on your own.
-Copyright 2003 by Mike Jasper.